rudidude86/gura-lang.github.io/documents/String-Operation.md

 ## {{ page.chapter }}.4.
 Regular Expression

+You can import module `re` to use regular expression for string search and substition, which supports a syntax based on POSIX Extended Regular Expression.

 Importing module `re` would equip `string` class with methods that can handle regular expressions.
 See the sample code below: